Type Dangerous: Music video

-American influencer and YouTuber MrBeast made a cameo appearance in the song's music video.

-The song's music video is directed by Joseph Kahn and would premiere on June 13.
+The song's music video is directed by Joseph Kahn and was scheduled to premiere on June 13.
 Ahead of the release, Kahn announced an "earth-shattering surprise" in the video.
 The video was eventually delayed a day for editing purposes, and released on June 14.

 The video features Carey "working her way through a series of bachelors, dismissing them one after the next" in seven various acts, and features a guest appearance by American influencer and YouTuber MrBeast.
 Carey dismisses various different "types" of men including Mr. Player, Mr. Danger, Mr. Traitor, Mr. Racer, Mr. Dealer, and then Mr. Beast, making them all disappear.
 Billboard writer Ashley Iasimone opined the video captured Carey's "glamorous vibe and her humor".
 The video contains computer-generated imagery (CGI) and action scenes, and also featured Faraday Future luxury electronic vehicles.
 Camp also discussed the Joseph Kahn–directed video, which shows Carey dismissing successive "dangerous" suitors, framing the song's themes through playful yet incisive visuals.
 At the 2025 MTV Video Music Awards, "Type Dangerous" won Best R&B, marking Carey's first win.